J.S. ABSHER

 2.

 Mask?
-No. You are fuller,
+No. You are more complete,

-Rather vase without foot, amphora
+More like a vase without a foot,

-with which he lifts you.
+were the movement with which he lifts you

 3.